ted-tanner/entries-backend/Readme.md

 * Publicly export models (so imports look like this `use crate::models::BuddyRequest;` rather than `use crate::models::buddy_request::BuddyRequest;`
 * To ensure user is in budget, don't make db query.
 Just filter db items using a join with the UserBudgetAssociation
 * Reject accept/decline budget shares and buddy requests if already accepted or declined
+* The password attempts and OTP attempts need an expiration.
+The last attempt time should be saved and if it was X amount of time in he past, the user is allowed to sign in again.
+This prevents a failed cron job from preventing people from signing in

 ### Note on timezones